trevortombe/covidgraphs/international.md

 ---
 layout: page
-title: Broad International Comparisons
+title: International Comparisons
 subtitle: Pick Your Preferred Measure!
 ---

-It is difficult (and sometimes not even useful) to compare vaccination efforts across countries.
-To help provide context, the following is a selection of several metrics looking at how Canada ranks globally.
-Pick your preferred measure!
+It is difficult (and sometimes not useful) to compare vaccination efforts across countries using only one metric.
+To help, the following is a selection of several metrics looking at how Canada ranks globally.

 ![](Plots/Table.png)